Sukhraj1000/SmartContractGen/back/examples/README.md

 1. Check the logs for specific error messages
 2. Try increasing the `max_attempts` value
 3. Simplify your schema requirements
-4. Make sure Anchor and Solana CLI are properly installed
+4. Ensure Anchor and Solana CLI are properly installed
 5. Ensure your Solana version is compatible with Anchor

 ## Advanced Usage

-For advanced users, you can modify the `ai.contract_updater.py` file to customize how the build loop processes errors and generates fixes.
+For advanced users, you can modify the `ai.contract_updater.py` file to customise how the build loop processes errors and generates fixes.